neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

-`params: object` - an object with the following parameter:
+`: object` - an object with the following parameter:

 - `network?: string` - network to submit this request to.
 If omitted, the default network set to the provider is used

 ##### Returns

-: `number` - block count of the target network
+`: number` - block count of the target network

 ##### Example